-The primary goal of the cleanup efforts is to prepare the site for redevelopment.
+Redevelopment Plans While the primary goal of the cleanup efforts is to protect human health and the environment, another important goal of the work is to prepare the site for redevelopment.
 The City of Fairmont is working with The Water Works LLC to develop a master plan, and efforts to secure financing are underway.
 The current vision for the property - depicted on the map below - includes construction of a conference center, a 70,000 square foot indoor water park big enough to accommodate 3,000 visitors, and a six-story 300 suite hotel on the river front.
 Additional redevelopment plans are under consideration by the City of Fairmont.
 The ExxonMobil / EPA / WV DEP project team is coordinating with the city to make property and information available as needed.
 Several areas of the site - including the hillside at the southern end of the property and portions of the land across the northern end - are ready for the first phase of redevelopment.
-A number of other areas are scheduled to be released for redevelopment activities by the end of 2008.
-The agencies and ExxonMobil expect the site to be ready for the city's revitalization plans in the middle of 2009.
+A number of other areas are scheduled to be released for redevelopment activities by the end of 2009.
+The agencies and ExxonMobil expect the site to be ready for the city's revitalization plans before the end of 2009.